e271828e/Flight.jl/docs/notes/design/framework_design.md

   continuous `h_xu` recomputes every sweep, so fed ZOH-held discrete signals its output changes only at ticks — no tier-neutral kind needed.
 A migration-phase deliverable.
+- **The component test rig** is the library's companion idiom: a one-child assembly whose `exports` surface the child's entire input face set — `faces(rig, "child")` verbatim (§13.8) — so any component can be built and simulated in isolation: every input becomes a root slot fed by ordinary conditions and devices, and every output is observable in the snapshot table. `design_world`'s little sibling (§16.9): where `design_world(ac)` mounts an aircraft in a minimal world for trim and linearization, the rig mounts one component behind a root contract for unit tests and open-loop probing.
+Deliberately ordinary machinery end to end — no framework support, which makes it, like the library blocks, a standing ergonomics test of the declaration rules.

 ---